percona/postgres/contrib/pg_tde/documentation/docs/how-to/backup-wal-enabled.md

 ## Key rotation during backups

 !!! warning
     Do not create, change, or rotate global key providers (or their keys) while `pg_basebackup` is running.
-Standbys or standalone clusters created from such backups may fail to start during WAL replay.
+Standbys or standalone clusters created from such backups may fail to start during WAL replay and may also lead to the corruption of encrypted data (tables, indexes, and other relations).

 Creating, changing, or rotating global key providers (or their keys) during a base backup can leave the standby in an inconsistent state where it cannot retrieve the correct key history.